wuxb45/wormhole/README.md

 # Limitations

 ## Key Patterns
-The Wormhole index works well with real-world keys.
-A **split** operation may fail with one of the following (almost impossible) conditions:
+A **split** operation will fail when **129** (`WH_KPN + 1`) keys share a common prefix of 65535+ bytes.

-* The maximum _anchor-key_ length is 65535 bytes (represented by a 16-bit value), which is shorter than the maximum key-length (32-bit).
+In Wormhole, the maximum _anchor-key_ length is 65535 bytes (represented by a 16-bit value), which is shorter than the maximum key-length (32-bit).
-Split will fail if all cut-points in the target leaf node require longer anchor-keys.
-In such case, at least **129** (`WH_KPN + 1`) keys must share a common prefix of 65535+ bytes.

-* Two anchor-keys cannot be identical after removing their trailing zeros.
-To be specific, `"W"` and `"Worm"` can be anchor-keys at the same time, but `"W"` and `"W\0\0"` cannot (while these two keys can co-exist as regular keys).
-If there are at least **129** (`WH_KPN + 1`) keys shareing the same prefix but having ONLY different numbers of trail zeros (having `"W"`, `"W\0"`, `"W\0\0"`, `"W\0\0\0"` ... and finally a 'W' with at least 128 trailing zeros), the split will fail.

 ## Memory Allocation
-Insertions can fail when there is not enough memory.
+Insertions/updates can fail and return false when a memory allocation fails.
-The current implementation can safely return after any failed memory allocation, except for hash-table expansion (resizing).
-On memory-allocation failure, the expansion function will block and wait for available memory to proceed.
+On memory-allocation failure, the hash-table expansion function will block and wait for available memory.
-In the future, this behavior will be changed to returning with an insertion failure.

 # Performance
 Some benchmarking results with some real-world datasets: See [this](https://github.com/wuxb45/wormhole/issues/5) page for more information.